neontribe/ARCVService/docs/VOUCHER_EVALUATOR_AUDIT.md

 satisfies neither clause and is therefore **not** disqualified.
 Their valuation reports `eligible === true` with zero credits and an empty `disqualifiers` bucket.

-The Scottish counterpart has no upper bound at all (`ScottishChildIsPrimarySchoolAge` succeeds on `$year >= 5`), so identical households are classified differently between programmes.
+The Scottish counterpart has no upper bound at all (`ScottishChildIsPrimarySchoolAge` is now `AndSpec(IsBorn, NotSpec(IsScottishUnderSchoolAge))` — it succeeds for any born child at or past school start, with no ceiling), so identical households are classified differently between programmes.
 Sponsors who want secondary-age children excluded must remember to enable `ChildIsSecondarySchoolAge` separately, as Scotland does at `config/evaluations.php:82-87`.

 **Effect.** With the England/Wales defaults a household of only teenagers is "eligible" with an entitlement of zero and no explanation — indistinguishable, in the UI, from a data-entry error.